mib71/InglenookPuzzler/README.md

 A digital companion for the classic **Inglenook Sidings shunting puzzle** — built for model railway enthusiasts who want to practice with their own rolling stock.

-> Built with Blazor Server · EF Core · SQL Server · Self-contained
+> Built with Blazor Server · EF Core · SQLite · Self-contained

 ---

 ## What is the Inglenook Puzzle?

-The Inglenook Sidings puzzle was created by Alan Wright and is based on the real Kilham Sidings on the Alnwick-Cornhill branch of the North Eastern Railway.
-The rules are simple:
+Inglenook Sidings is a model railway shunting puzzle created by **Alan Wright (1928–2005)**.
+The track layout is inspired by the real Kilham Sidings on the Alnwick-Cornhill branch of the North Eastern Railway.
+Wright's design turns a simple yard into a deceptively challenging logic puzzle.

 - You have **8 wagons** distributed across three sidings (5-3-3)
 - A headshunt allows you to move 1, 2 or 3 wagons at a time
 - Your goal: form a **specific train of 5 wagons** on Track A — in the correct order
 - A Brake Van, if included, must always be last

 Simple rules.
 Surprisingly deep strategy.
 Over 40,000 possible combinations.
+[Learn more ↗](https://en.wikipedia.org/wiki/Inglenook_Sidings)

 ---